On this page

 Commendation: Yassir Ajrish

-Qasem came to Australia as a refugee from Afghanistan with no possessions and no grasp of English.
-Since then Qasem has shown he’s a dedicated student, and given back to help others who have experienced similar hardship.
+Qasem lost both his parents at age seven and came to Australia as a refugee from Afghanistan with no possessions and no grasp of the English language.
+Since arriving in Australia, Qasem has been a dedicated student and has also given back by assisting other refugees who have experienced similar hardship.

 Phone: 8226 1191